 There hasn't been a draft since 1973.
 If there were an emergency sufficient for Congress to order another draft.
-Selective Service would conduct a birthdate lottery to decide the order in which to call men.
-These who turn 20 during that calendar year would be called first in a sequence determined by the lottery.
-If more men were needed, those 21 to 25 would be called youngest first.
+Selective Service would conduct a birthdate lottery the decide the order in which to call men.
+These who turn 20 during that calendar year would be all of first in a sequence determined by the lottery.
+If more new were needed, those 21 to 25 would be called youngest first.